HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 He’s been smoking fish for years.
 A retired Charter Captain and avid fisherman, this brother can catch, gut, clean, and place a full day’s catch in a barrel of brine in the time it takes most people to finish a cup of coffee.
 A day later, that same day’s catch is smoked, ready to eat and enjoy.

 The fish, smoked in true Northern Michigan fashion, are hot-smoked, skin on, over a hardwood fire.
 When finished, the tasty smoked fish begs for no forks or condiments.
-Simply take your fingers, lay open the carcass, dig in, and flake off the meat from the bones.
+Take your fingers, lay open the carcass, dig in, and flake off the meat from the bones.

-From memory, he listed off each ingredient, giving a general reference to quantity like equal of this and that, throw in a dab of such-n-such, a splash of you-know-what, and a pinch of this for the measure.
-Of course, I tweaked things just a little bit to be able to call it my blog recipe.
-Nonetheless, this easy Smoked Salmon Spread is a great way to use up a bounty of smoked fish.
-Delicious as a cracker or baguette spread, appetizer (stuffed in baby tomatoes), or slathered on a gluten-free bagel.
-Whip some up for your next get-together, special occasion, tailgate, card party, or what the heck nosh down on the whole bowl full all by yourself.
-Ya-dare-eh, it’s, really, really that darned good!
+Is delicious as a cracker or baguette spread, appetizer (stuffed in baby tomatoes), or slathered on a gluten-free bagel.
+Whip some up for your next get-together, special occasion, tailgate, card party, or whatever the heck, nosh down on the whole bowl full all by yourself.
+Ya-dare-eh, it’s really, really that darned good!
 I-N-D-U-L-G-E-N-C-E all the way…

 Thanks, brother!